AlexSD92/ckc_lifts/README.md

 # Why

-CKC lifts is an informative website where the user can learn about how to perform a squat and also join the gym.
-Within the navbar, the user can click on gallery to view images of the gym, CKC Lifts to learn more about squats and other CKC lifts, plans to learn more about the membership, and complete a contact us or sign up form.
+CKC Lifts is an informative website where the user can learn about how to perform a squat and also join the gym.
+Within the navbar, the user can click on 'Gallery' to view images of the gym, 'CKC Lifts' to learn more about squats, a CKC exercise, 'Plans' to learn more about the membership, and 'Contact' to complete a contact us or sign up form.

 # UX